loguntsov/echiapos/readme.md

 # Erlang NIF binding for Chia Proof of Space (ALPHA)

-This repository contains NIF binding for [ChaiPOS](https://github.com/Chia-Network/chiapos)
+This repository contains NIF binding for [ChiaPOS](https://github.com/Chia-Network/chiapos)

+# Implementation

+At this moment only 2 functions are implemented:

+1. Encoding::ANSEncodeDeltas
+2. Encoding::ANSDecodeDeltas

+!!!
+You are welcome for requests of additional functionality

 # Requirements